Dualities from dualities in 2d $\mathcal{N}=(0,2)$: Review

 \section{Review}

 In this Section we briefly review some aspects of 2d $\mathcal{N}=(0,2)$ theories, focusing on the derivation of such models from 4d and on the relation with the elliptic genus.

 The superspace is parameterized by the coordinates $(x^0,x^1,\theta^+,\overline \theta^+)$ and the field content consists of vector, chiral and Fermi multiplets.
-The vector multiplet contains a gauge boson, two adjoint chiral fermions and an auxiliary field.
-The chiral multiplet is defined as
+The vector multiplet contains a gauge boson, two adjoint chiral fermions and an auxiliary field: